 The ballet world has a reputation for being fiercely competitive and unflinchingly rigid.
 Much of this has to do with the teaching style, and unfortunately, many times a dancer’s mental health is sacrificed in the name of developing technique.
 Different schools emphasize different aspects of ballet, but at Studio R Ballet, we push our dancers to improve their technique and strength while instilling in them a healthy mindset of confidence and accomplishment.
 Our mission is to create an elite environment that produces mentally healthy, physically advanced, and well-rounded dancers.

 At SRB, instead of focusing only on flaws and mistakes, our instructors make a concerted effort to point out successes and improvements in each dancer.
 These compliments are carefully balanced with constructive criticism to ensure each student is instilled with confidence and a desire to improve.
-Our method of instruction also allows our dancers to develop friendships with each other instead of feeling pitted against each other.
-This unique balance ultimately helps our students both inside and outside the studio—dancers are pushed to grow and improve, while building and maintaining confidence.
+Our method of instruction also encourages our dancers to develop friendships with each other instead of feeling pitted against each other.
+This unique balance ultimately helps our students both inside and outside the studio—dancers are pushed to grow and improve, while building and maintaining confidence and healthy friendships with their fellow dancers.
 They learn that they can do hard things and become better dancers than they ever imagined they could be.
 It especially sets them up for future careers in ballet, should they choose to pursue that route.

 SRB also employs instructors with a variety of backgrounds and specialties, which is essential in a dancer’s education so that they can learn and become familiar with different styles of teaching.
 Ballet is the principal form of dance taught at our studio, but we also teach other forms of dance as well as yoga, pilates, and strength and flexibility classes.
 These are all meant to supplement our students’ ballet training and provide them with the best dance education possible.